jotaalvim/bfd/README.md

-# blackboard-file-download
+# Blackboard Files Download

+##Download helper

-Download helper that downloads every file from blackboard
+Downloads every file from blackboard without the need of opening them one by one and download them manually.
+This module was created due to the never ending lag in the blackboard website

+## How to run